 Unlike traditional image formats, medical imaging comes in formats that are much more robust and suited to the needs of medical systems and professionals.
 The most popular among them are:

-At Ango we ensure that the most popular formats are well supported and often they would be directly imported into Ango Hub.
-For the formats we do still support, converting is easy.
+On the Ango Hub labeling platform, we ensure that the most popular formats are well supported, and often they can be directly imported into Ango Hub.
+For example, we support all types of DICOMs: series, single- and multi-frame, 8- and 12-bit, color/BW, 3D, and more.

 Medical data labeling is a key factor in producing quality models for AI initiatives in the medical industry.
 The process of employing AI in healthcare is highly impactful both for research and clinical use.

-At Ango AI we provide the necessary tools and a fully managed service to meet all your medical data labeling needs.
-Through the process we abstract out all the unnecessary details and deal with the challenges that medical labeling entails, ensuring a streamlined experience on our platform and the highest quality labels for your project.
+At Ango AI we provide the medical data labeling platform you need and a fully managed service to meet all your medical data labeling needs.
+Through the process we abstract out the unnecessary details and deal with the challenges that medical labeling entails, ensuring a streamlined experience on our platform and the highest quality labels for your project.
+Book a demo to talk to us about how to solve your data labeling needs.